Varroa destructor on drone

 Furthermore, when chemical pesticides are sprayed on crops, the chemicals can drift into the air and affect other plants, animals, and even people in the surrounding area.
 This can lead to a range of health problems, including respiratory problems, headaches, and nausea.
 Additionally, chemical pesticides can harm beneficial insects like bees, which play an essential role in pollinating crops.

-In contrast, natural pest management techniques are safer for the environment.
+Conversely, employing natural pest management techniques is a safer option for the environment.
 Natural pest management techniques use natural substances that do not harm the environment and do not pollute waterways.
 For example, cultural techniques like crop rotation and companion planting can help prevent pest infestations without the use of chemicals.
 Biological control methods like introducing natural predators or parasites can also be effective in managing pests without harming the environment.

-Moreover, natural pest management techniques can also promote biodiversity in the environment.
+In addition, implementing natural pest management methods can foster greater biodiversity in the surrounding ecosystem.
 By relying on natural substances to control pests, beekeepers can support the overall health of the ecosystem and promote the growth of beneficial organisms.
 This can lead to increased biodiversity and a more sustainable environment.

 Sustainable